|Add to your personal catalog|

 - Support is available for students to attend special conferences and training workshops related to peace studies and nonviolence.

 - The program supports a rich array of visiting speakers and practitioners.
-Past speakers have included ambassadors, heads of state, Nobel Peace Prize winners, admirals, generals, activists, victims of war and revolutionaries.
-PACS students have an opportunity to relate one on one to visitors.
+Past speakers have included ambassadors, heads of state, Nobel Peace Prize winners, admirals, generals, activists, revolutionaries, and victims of war.
+Arrangements are made for PACS to have personal disucssions with visitors to the program.

-- Select PACS students have an opportunity to serve with faculty, staff and trustees on the Baker Institute Advisory Board, where they have an equal voice in planning and directing the program.
+- Select PACS students have an opportunity to serve with faculty, staff and trustees on the Baker Institute Advisory Board, where they have an equal voice in planning program activities.

 - Students have an opportunity to work directly as mediators and/or trainers in community conflict situations.